 Service Descriptions

-Below is a brief description of the services offered to individuals enrolled in Medicaid Home and Community-Based Services DD Waivers, including the CDC+ Program.
-Please refer to the Medicaid Handbook for a more detailed description of these services.
+Below is a brief description of the services offered to individuals enrolled in the iBudget Waiver, including the CDC+ Program.
+Please refer to the current iBudget Handbook for a more detailed description of these services.

-Note: Services with an (*) in front of the service title are services reviewed by Qlarant as part of the Provider Discovery Review process.
+Note: Not all waiver services are reviewed by Qlarant.
+Services with an (*) in front of the service title are services reviewed as part of the Qlarant Provider Discovery Review process.

-To access the Developmental Disabilities Individual Budgeting Waiver Services Handbook click here:
+To access the current iBudget Handbook click here:

 iBudget Services